-Magic has two chairs, the Red chair- also called the “No Wind Holds” is a 1970-vintage double to the 2,850’ summit, and the Black Chair – a triple running parallel from the base but landing just 100’ shy of the top at 1,600’vertical.
+Magic has two chairs, the Red chair- also called the “No Wind Holds” is a 1970-vintage double to the 2,850’ summit, and the Black Chair – a quad running parallel from the base lands just 100’ shy of the top at 1,600’vertical.
 Magic Mountain has a boundary to boundary ski policy and a generous Woods and Unmarked Skiing and Riding Policy, including Uphill Skiing access.
 TimberQuest is Magic’s adventure Tree-versing park with ziplining and obstacle course fun in summer.

 Magic Mountain Stats:

 Trails: 39 on 195 acres